hanslhansl/loop-to-constant/README.md

 It is slow.
 Very slow.
 E.g. [real_world_example_solution.py](real_world_example_solution.py) took more than 10 minutes to transform.
 I tried to optimize my code as much as possible (altough I don't know much about optimizing Python) but the main problem is [Sympy](https://www.sympy.org/en/index.html) which is written in pure Python.
 I did some research but I couldn't find any suitable symbolic math library written in a faster language.
 [Symengine](https://github.com/symengine/symengine) looks promising but doesn't provide the necessary features (handling of inequalities) yet.
 ## Downsides
 - Slow in case of few iterations.
 Explained under [Runtime](#runtime).
 - Maintainability: 6000 lines for a computation that can be done with 12?
 That's aweful.
-A transformed function should be always be accompanied by a comment containing an explanation and the original code.
+A transformed function should always be accompanied by a comment containing an explanation and the original code.
 - Transformation is very slow.
 Explained under [Performance of the algorithm itself](#performance-of-the-algorithm-itself).
 - The transformed code operates on floats instead of integers because certain transformations require divisions.
 In theory, it should be possible to solve this issue but I haven't found a way just yet.